 Il Punto is a volunteer-run 501(c)3 non-profit organization.
 Our programs are open to everyone, but members receive discounts.
 Please consider becoming a member, volunteering, and donating to support our programs.
 Contact us for more information.
 Ci vediamo presto!

 The Italian Cultural Center - Il Punto is operated and managed under the direction of its Board of Directors, comprised of 7 to 13 members elected at the annual business meeting in October each year and supplemented by Board election throughout the year.

-Vice President: Franco Tesorieri
+President (pro-tempore) and Vice President: Franco Tesorieri

 Born in Sardinia but growing up in Emilia-Romagna, Franco is a dual citizen of Italy and the USA.
 He emigated to the USA 42 years ago but then worked in the Lake Como area of Lombardia for four years beginning in 1988.
 Though now retired, Franco has served as Honorary Vice Consul and past president of the Italian Club of Seattle and was a founding member of the Italian-American Chamber of Commerce of the Pacific Northwest, as well as a founding member of Biblioteca Italiana Seattle (BIS) and Il Punto.